 Rashid Johnson finds an African American history as yet unwritten.
 It could hardly be otherwise, for much of that history is his, going back a generation.
-He creates at least a dozen personal and cultural histories, and he makes it hard to know which is which.
 He could be questioning a shared identity—or claiming multiple identities for the wealth of African American experience.

 Black artists everywhere are reclaiming the past and the nation as their own.
 Johnson may seem to stand apart.
-A show of "Smoke and Mirrors" in 2009 cited influences from music to Minimalism.
+A show of "Smoke and Mirrors" in 2009 cited influences from jazz to Minimalism.
 They and other traces lay in books, photographs, and other objects on makeshift shelving.
 Still more clung to a black painting that filled the opposite wall.
 They did not pretend to cohere, no more than a favorite musician of his, Sun Ra.
-Rashid Johnson's The Ritual (Solomon R. Guggenheim Museum, 2015)

 They also looked forlorn, as if the artist were struggling to hold onto his memories.
-The occasional potted plant, too, made a small side gallery look too large for its own good.
-Is that crusty, black expanse a challenge to formalism, African American history, or the viewer?
+The occasional potted plant, too, made a small side gallery look too large for its own good, but still not large enough for an always overflowing, always inventive body of work.
+Is that crusty, black expanse a challenge to formalism, black history, or the viewer?
 I hardly know whether to call it smoke or a mirror.
-Still, it had me coming back to find out.
-Here I return to two shows eight years apart to look for clues.
+Still, it had me coming back, happily, to find out.
+Here and in a separate review, I return to four shows over many years to look for clues—starting here with a mammoth 2025 Guggenheim retrospective.

 With "The Dead Lecturer" in 2008, only an imaginary history and a huge target connected its parts.
-And with "Fly Away" in 2016, Johnson has set aside the personal—if only for a moment.
+And with "Fly Away" in 2016, Johnson sets aside the personal—if only for a moment and if only in his own image.
 Is he too mature now for anything less, or are things too urgent?
 He opens with a searing room of black faces, like street art run mad on its way to Chelsea.
 Soon enough, though, you get even more heartfelt associations as well.
-A separate review recovers one of its sources at the Drawing Center, in images of his father.
+That separate review recovers one of its sources at the Drawing Center, in images of his father and Anxious Men.

 At least in theory, and Johnson mentions more than one relevant theorist.
 His artist's statement, like Carol Szymanski, seeks an audience in the language of dating ads: "Must enjoy race mongering, disparate disconnected thoughts, and sunsets (really).
 Familiarity with the work of Sun Ra, Joseph Beuys, Rosalind Krauss, Richard Pryor, Hans Haacke, Carl Andre, and interest in spelunking the death of identity a plus."
 Johnson's ad sets high standards, but one may find oneself wanting to meet them.
 Besides, one has clues to help.